Visit Rancho Cordova

-You don’t have to break the bank to have fun in Rancho Cordova, CA. There are plenty of free and low cost activities and events for your family to enjoy.
-Here are the top free things to do in the area:
+You don’t have to break the bank to have fun in Rancho Cordova, CA. There are plenty of free and low-cost activities and events for your family to enjoy.
+Here are the top budget-friendly things to do in the area:

 Learn more about each of these free things to do below:

 Enjoy the fresh air at this 80-acre oasis situated right on the American River.
-Hagan Community Park’s many amenities will keep your group entertained for hours.
+Hagan Community Park's many amenities will keep your group entertained for hours.
 Bring your pup along to run and play in the dog park or tote your fishing gear and drop a line in the lagoon.
-Use the park's grills and picnic tables to dine al fresco and don't forget to explore the playgrounds and winding trails too.
+Use the park's grills and picnic tables for dining al fresco, and don't forget to explore the playgrounds and winding trails too.

 Experience the beauty of The American River by walking, running, or biking along this paved pathway.
-The trail system runs for 32 miles and connects from Folsom all the way to Sacramento.
-Runners and walkers who prefer a softer surface will appreciate the trails gravel shoulder.
-The trail meets up with other walking and biking paths and connects with many parks too, for a day of adventurous possibilities!
+The trail system runs for 32 miles and connects from Folsom to Sacramento.
+Runners and walkers who prefer a softer surface will appreciate the trail's gravel shoulder.
+The course meets up with other walking and biking paths and connects with many parks, too, for a day of adventurous possibilities!